suprabha-ghosh/MRSP-Group-2/ReadMe.md

+# Perceptual Similarity Analysis of Audio Stimuli

+## Overview
-In this project, we investigated perceptual similarity between different audio stimuli using both objective and subjective measures.
-Our primary objective was to assess the perceptual loss introduced by different audio compression techniques and environments.
+This project investigates the perceptual similarity between different audio stimuli using both objective and subjective measures.
+Our primary objective was to assess the perceptual loss introduced by various audio compression techniques and environments.

-Key Findings:
+## Key Findings

-Objective Analysis with Perceptual Loss:
+### Objective Analysis: Perceptual Loss
+- **Quantization vs. AAC Encoding**:

-Quantization vs. AAC Encoding: AAC encoding generally resulted in lower perceptual loss compared to quantization, particularly in genres like ambient, instrumental, and piano music.
-However, for poetry, quantization preserved perceptual quality better than AAC.
+  - **AAC Encoding**: Demonstrated lower perceptual loss, especially in ambient, instrumental, and piano music.
+  - **Quantization**: Preserved perceptual quality better than AAC for poetry.
+- **Environmental Impact**:
-Environmental Impact: The type of environment (e.g., Opera Hall, Reverb Hall, Small Office) influenced the perceived audio quality significantly, affecting the perceptual loss values.
+  - The type of acoustic environment (e.g., Opera Hall, Reverb Hall, Small Office) significantly affected perceived audio quality and influenced perceptual loss values.

-Subjective Analysis with MUSHRA Listening Tests:
+### Subjective Analysis: MUSHRA Listening Tests
+- **Setup and Methodology**:

-Setup and Methodology: We conducted MUSHRA tests with 19 participants in a controlled environment to evaluate the perceived audio quality of various sound types and acoustic environments.
+  - Conducted MUSHRA tests with 19 participants in a controlled environment to evaluate perceived audio quality across different sound types and acoustic environments.
+- **Results**:
-Results: The subjective listening tests generally aligned with the objective analysis, confirming that AAC encoding provided higher perceptual quality for most audio types, except for poetry.
+  - Subjective listening tests generally aligned with objective analysis, confirming that AAC encoding provided higher perceptual quality for most audio types, except poetry.

-Genre-Specific Observations:
+### Genre-Specific Observations
-Poetry: Quantization was more effective, possibly due to the clarity and precision required for speech.
+- **Poetry**: Quantization was more effective, likely due to the need for clarity and precision in speech.
-Ambient and Instrumental: AAC's advanced algorithms handled the complexity and variability better, resulting in lower perceptual loss.
+- **Ambient and Instrumental**: AAC’s advanced algorithms better handled the complexity and variability, resulting in lower perceptual loss.
-Piano and Drumbeat: AAC's sophisticated compression was particularly beneficial for these genres, preserving the rich harmonics and rhythmic elements.
+- **Piano and Drumbeat**: AAC's sophisticated compression preserved rich harmonics and rhythmic elements, making it particularly beneficial for these genres.

-Practical Implications:
+## Practical Implications
-The choice of audio processing method should be tailored to the specific content type to balance file size reduction and audio quality.
-For complex and rich soundscapes, AAC encoding is preferable.
-In contrast, simpler quantization might be more suitable for spoken word content like poetry.
+- **Tailored Processing**: The choice of audio processing method should be tailored to the content type to balance file size reduction and audio quality.
+  - **AAC Encoding**: Preferable for complex and rich soundscapes.
+  - **Quantization**: More suitable for spoken word content, such as poetry.

-Future Directions:
+## Future Directions
-Further research could focus on refining encoding strategies and optimizing environmental settings to minimize perceptual loss in various audio applications.
-Understanding these factors is crucial for enhancing audio processing workflows, particularly in media and communication industries.
+- Further research could focus on refining encoding strategies and optimizing environmental settings to minimize perceptual loss in various audio applications.
+- Understanding these factors is crucial for enhancing audio processing workflows, particularly in the media and communication industries.